 What is GCMS?

-Each technology involved works differently to bring about the end result.
-Looking at each and how they interact with the other is important to understand how the GCMS process works.
+Each technology involved works differently to bring about the analytical results.
+Thus, it is important to understand how gas chromatography and mass spectrometry work individually.

 How does the Gas Chromatograph work?

-The inner workings of the GC are commanded by these components; heat inlet, an oven and a fused silica column.
+The inner workings of the GC are guided by these components: heat inlet, an oven and a fused silica column.

-Samples will be dissolved into a solvent and injected into the inlet port, where the liquid is vapourised.
-Once vapourised, the gas is carried through a column, with each substance being separated, due to the fact that some travel through the column at a slower pace (referred to as the retention time), as different substances may react differently to the stationary phase.
-The substances now enter the detector (the mass spectrometer) in the order they leave the column.
+Samples will be dissolved into a volatile organic solvent and injected into the inlet port, where the liquid is vapourised.
+Once vapourised, the gas (H2) is carried through a column, with each substance being separated at different retention times depending on how they are retained by the stationary phase.
+Then, the analytes enter the detector (the mass spectrometer) in the order they leave the column.
 Then a chromatogram graph is produced, giving the results.

 How does the Mass Spectrometer work?

-The MS will produce a graph called a mass spectrum, showing the fragments mass to charge ratio.
+The MS will produce a graph called a mass spectrum, showing the fragments mass to charge ratio (m/z).
 The graph will give information, such as the ions “relative abundance” and “relative intensity”.
-The compounds are identified, due to the mass spectrum of a specific compound being the same every time it is analysed, which allows it to be identified.
+Therefore, the compounds of interest are identified due to their characteristic mass spectrum.

 Impact have an analytical lab capable of carrying out a range of testing for the GC/MS. For more information, contact us.